dreamking60/d3-start-to-finish-leanpub/manuscript/19 PRACTICAL Add labels.md

 ### Wrapping up

 If you’ve got to this point you’ve done well!
 You’ve completed a major part of the Energy Explorer build.
-Converting the data join to a nested join was quite a hard thing to do but hopefully it mostly made sense.
+Converting the data join to a nested join was quite tricky but it creates a good foundation for the remaining practicals.
 In the next section you’ll add the remaining circles so that each country has four circles.